-- Achieving the 2030 energy efficiency target of improving energy consumption by at least 32.5 % - and the forthcoming more ambitious new targets under discussion - will require continuous intensive reductions in energy consumption will have to be more than double the average rate of reductions achieved between 2005 and 2018.
+- Achieving the current 2030 energy efficiency target of improving energy consumption by at least 32.5 % - and the forthcoming more ambitious new targets under discussion - will require continuous intensive reductions in energy consumption and substantial investments in different sectors.

 To achieve climate neutrality by 2050, the EU will need to reduce its primary and final energy consumption faster than it has since 2005.

 At the global level, energy efficiency is a key dimension of a sustainable and low-carbon energy system; it is central to the current United Nations 2030 agenda for sustainable development and the Sustainable Development Goals (SDGs).
 The target of SDG 7 (Ensure access to affordable, reliable, sustainable and modern energy for all) is to double the global rate of improvement in energy efficiency by 2030.

 At EU level, the energy union strategy (launched in 2015) provides the main direction of EU energy policy.
-Increasing energy efficiency is one of the five dimensions at the core of the policy: the overall aim is reduce dependence on energy imports, lower emissions, and drive jobs and growth.
+Increasing energy efficiency is one of the five dimensions at the core of the policy: the overall aim is to reduce dependence on energy imports, lower emissions, and drive jobs and growth.